 That additional pressure on the German treasury goes some way to explaining why the JUNE BUND FUTURE failed below key 173.50-.00 support while the others held equivalent levels.
-Yet there was a key 'technical' event looming into Monday: the typically early quarterly expiration of the front month BUND FUTURE.
+Yet there was a key 'technical' event looming into last Monday: the early quarterly expiration of the front month BUND FUTURE.

 And these have seen serial major premiums and discounts in the second month which are far beyond what is experienced in the other long-dated bond futures.
 In this case SEPTEMBER BUND FUTURE was trading at a 3.00 premium to the June.

 The recent 'risk-on' psychology had seen JUNE BUND FUTURE drop slightly below the low 170.50-.00 area again.
-Even with the 3.00 SEPTEMBER BUND FUTURE premium, it was also just a bit below the 173.50-.00 area on last Friday's Close.
-Yet the less than encouraging economic data and outlook from both the OECD and the Fed on Wednesday have seen it surge back above the 173.50-.00 area to retest the low end of 17.00-.50 resistance again.
+Even with the 3.00 SEPTEMBER BUND FUTURE premium, it was also just a bit below the 173.50-.00 area on Friday's Close two weeks ago.
+Yet the less than encouraging economic data and outlook from both the OECD and the Fed last Wednesday saw it surge back above the 173.50-.00 area to retest the low end of 173.00-.50 resistance again.
+Continued areas of concern even saw it ramp up into and above the 175.00-.50 last week.